jameswilddev/Fau/typescript/readme.md

 # Fau (TypeScript)

-Tools for reading and writing PHP arrays to and from Fau byte streams.
+Tools for reading and writing typed arrays to and from Fau byte streams.

 This package includes an `ArraySet` type which represents both a schema and a single instance of that schema; just: